On SkipGram Word Embedding Models with Negative Sampling: Unified Framework and Impact of Noise Distributions: Experiments

-This task is to predict the similarity of a pair of words.
-A dataset for this task is a collection of records each containing a word pair and a human-assigned similarity score.
+\textbf{Word Similarity}: This task is to predict the similarity of a pair of words.
+A dataset for this task is a collection of records, each containing a word pair and a human-assigned similarity score.
 When using this task to evaluate a word-embedding model, one computes the cosine similarity for the learned embeddings of the two words in each record.
-The Spearman's correlation coefficent, $\rho$, between the model-predicted similarities and human-assigned scores are then used to evaluate the model.
+The Spearman correlation coefficient, $\rho$, between the model-predicted similarities and human-assigned scores are then used to evaluate the model.
+Ten popular data sets used in this study are WS \cite{FinkelsteinGMRSWR02}, WS-SIM, WS-REL \cite{AgirreAHKPS09}; RW \cite{LuongSM13}, MT287 \cite{RadinskyAGM11}, MT771 \cite{halawi2012large}, MEN \cite{BruniBBT12}, RG \cite{RubensteinG65}, MC \cite{miller1991contextual}, and SimLex \cite{hill2015simlex}.